ginkgo-project/ginkgo/CONTRIBUTING.md

 ### Automatic code formatting

-Ginkgo uses [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) (executable is usually named `clang-format`) and a custom `.clang-format` configuration file (mostly based on ClangFormat's _Google_ style) to automatically format your code. __Make sure you have ClangFormat set up and running properly__ (basically you should be able to run `make format` from Ginkgo's build directory) before committing anything that will end up in a pull request against `ginkgo-project/ginkgo` repository.
+Ginkgo uses [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) (executable is usually named `clang-format`) and a custom `.clang-format` configuration file (mostly based on ClangFormat's _Google_ style) to automatically format your code. __Make sure you have ClangFormat set up and running properly__ ( you should be able to run `make format` from Ginkgo's build directory) before committing anything that will end up in a pull request against `ginkgo-project/ginkgo` repository.
 In addition, you should __never__ modify the `.clang-format` configuration file shipped with Ginkgo.
-E.g. if ClangFormat has trouble reading this file  on your system, you should install a newer version of ClangFormat, and avoid commenting out parts of the configuration file at all costs.
+E.g. if ClangFormat has trouble reading this file  on your system, you should install a newer version of ClangFormat, and avoid commenting out parts of the configuration file.

 ClangFormat is the primary tool that helps us achieve a uniform look of Ginkgo's codebase, while reducing the learning curve of potential contributors.
 However, ClangFormat configuration is not expressive enough to incorporate the entire coding style, so there are several additional rules that all contributed code should follow.